-There is a robust technical program planned again for this year with the preliminary agenda taking shape to address technical and regulatory air, water, and waste issues.
+A robust technical program is being planned again for this year with the preliminary agenda taking shape to address technical and regulatory air, water, and waste issues.
 Topics for this year’s conference will include:

 Agenda and Technical Program

-Interested in learning more about the 3rd Annual YP Networking Event?
+Interested in learning more about the YP Networking Happy Hour?

 Interested in Sponsoring This Year’s Event?